 The laser light passes through the toenail and kills the fungus without causing damage to the nail or the surrounding skin.
 You may feel mild warmth or a slight prickling sensation during the treatment, but most patients report no discomfort at all.

 You won’t notice results instantly because it takes time for your new toenails to grow in and replace your discolored nails.
-But for most patients, three treatment is typically enough to eradicate the fungal infection completely.
+For most patients, 3 treatments are typically enough to see significant results.

 In addition to toenail fungus, there are various conditions that interfere with the shape and adhesion of the nail to the nail bed: such as split toenails, the nail lifting from the nail bed altogether, or the nail growing in peeling layers.
 In the context of toenail cosmesis, lifting of the nail can lead to unsightly “white spots” on the nail, usually at the tip of the nail that extends towards the base of the nail.
 Since this is not a fungal process this cannot be cleared with antifungals or laser therapy.
 However, if the nail remains unattached it greatly increases the chances of developing a fungal infection as well.
 In the past, the only treatment may have been to remove the nail altogether.
 Not anymore, Dr. Williams is one of few doctors in the Chicagoland area that can help permanently reattach the nail to the nail plate with non-surgical nail treatment/ nail bracing.
 The procedure is done in the office, it is painless, requires few follow-ups, and is very cost-effective.